 We live by the principle “Nothing About Us Without Us."
 We welcome comments from everyone; but at the end of day our Board must be convinced DRW is taking direction from the people DRW serves.
 Go to the "Provide Feedback" page to learn about the ways to provide input.

 People are sometimes confused by DRW priorities.
 They will look at the list of priority titles, find their issue, and think that means DRW will automatically file a lawsuit on their behalf.
 It is more complicated than that.
 DRW uses a range of advocacy tools and strategies to address disability-related issues.
 Learn more about how DRW crafts the scope of its work in its priority areas.

 In addition to having a client who meets the eligibility requirements and has an issue within DRW priorities, a potential case must go through a case acceptance process where a broad range of factors are considered.
 Learn more about DRW's case acceptance process.

-DRW is now in the second year of a four year planning cycle running from 2011 to 2014.
+DRW is now in a multi-year plan that runs from 2016 to 2020.
 See the current priorities.